wdoekes/gtkradiant-deb/README.rst

 building for your specific Debian derivative should be a breeze.

-Building NetRadiant for your distro
+Building GtkRadiant for your distro
 -----------------------------------

 Using Docker::